Eve Klein - ACademic bio

 In 2019 Eve will be a fellow of the Institute for the Advanced Studies in the Humanities at the University of Queensland.

 Eve's composition and performance work draws together traditional and experimental classical music, interactive performance art, and glitchy electronica.
 Eve's music has featured at Australian and international festivals including VIVID Sydney, Brisbane Festival, World Science Festival, Underbelly Arts, Turra New Music Festival, Undisclosed Territories (Indonesia), Melaka Art and Performance Festival (Malaysia), and the International Festival of Artistic Innovation (England).
 Eve's recordings have been released on Wood and Wire, New Weird Australia, and Feral Media.
 She was a principal artist with Opera Australia and Pacific Opera.
 Additionally, Eve has worked as a media and record producer for over a decade with a specialisation in classical music recording and sound design for film and interactive media.

 Eve's electronic opera The Pomegranate Cycle was a finalist for Vocal Work of the Year in the 2014 Art Music Awards presented by APRA and the Australian Music Centre.
-The album version of The Pomegranate Cycle has been downloaded over sixty thousand times since its release in 2013.
+The album version of The Pomegranate Cycle has been downloaded over 60,000 times since its release in 2013.